 Although natural beauty is clearly evident no matter where you look in Dickenson Bay, many visitors make it a point to get out and spend time outdoors during their trip.
 If hiking and exploring natural attractions is important to you, you'll want to make plans to do so outside of this area, because many of the top related spots require a small amount of travel.

-Vacationers can experience either of two parks, as well as a botanical garden nearby.
+Guests can visit a couple of parks, as well as a botanical garden nearby.

-The parks and gardens worth looking into are shown right below.
+The parks and gardens worth considering are listed here:

 |Park||7.8 mi.
 South of Central Dickenson Bay|